Questfall/docs/mining/Quests.md

 For example, if the base reward for the quest is 50 mining points and the user has 100% of mining bonus, they receive 100 mining points from completing the quest.
 {% endhint %}

 Constant mining efficiency bonus can be increased by clothing, elixirs, rating quests, and adding points to the mining attribute.
-Spells and Elixirs can give mining bonuses for a limited time or to a specific quest.
+Spells and elixirs can give mining bonuses for a limited time or to a specific quest.

 ***